 - Broccoli: This vitamin-rich vegetable can be a great occasional nutrition boost for dogs.
 However, it shouldn't make up more than 10 percent of a dog's diet as it could cause gastrointestinal irritation.

-- Pumpkin: You can serve your dog pumpkin — raw or in a can — as a source of fiber or vitamin A. It's also a helpful addition to doggie diets if your pooch is experiencing digestion problems.
+- Pumpkin: You can serve your dog pumpkin — raw or in a can — as a source of fiber or vitamin A. It's also a helpful addition to a doggie's diet if your pooch is experiencing digestion problems.

 - Cottage cheese: This bland food is high in calcium and protein, so it can be a good addition to dog food.
 However, avoid it if your dog has issues digesting dairy.